Air Fryer Sweet Potato Fries

 - Cut off both ends of the sweet potatoes and peel with a sharp vegetable peeler.
 Then cut each sweet potato in half lengthwise and again crosswise so you have four pieces.

 - Slice each piece into 2 or 3 thick slices, then cut each slice into fries.
-(I made them about 1/2 - 5/8 inches thick, or about 12 - 15 mm.)
+(I made them about 1/2 - 5/8 inches thick, or about 12 - 15 mm.
+If your sweet potato fries are thinner than that, you'll need to reduce the cooking time.

 - In mortar and pestle or spice grinder, grind together coriander, fennel, oregano, and Aleppo pepper (or cayenne).
 Mix in salt.
 (This makes enough for several batches of sweet potatoes, so you'll need a small jar to store the extra.)

-- Preheat the Air Fryer to 350F while you put the cut fries in a bowl and toss with olive oil, and then with the seasoning mix.
+- Preheat the Air Fryer to 350F/176C while you put the cut fries in a bowl and toss with olive oil, and then with the seasoning mix.

-- When the preheating is done, add fries to the basket of the Air Fryer, set time for 27 minutes, and push start.
-Cook the fries 15 minutes.
+- When the preheating is done, add fries to the basket of the Air Fryer, set time for 20 minutes, and push start.
+(Your actual cooking time will probably be less than that.
+Different Air Fryers cook hotter or cooler, even at the same temperature, so I recommend checking the progress in 3-4 minute intervals as they cook.)

-- Shut the Air Fryer and let it cook 10-12 minutes longer, or until fries are cooked though and golden brown.
-(My Air Fryer will resume cooking for the programmed amount of time when you push the basket back in.
-For some models, you may need to set the time and/or push start again.)
+- Put the basket back into the Air Fryer and cook 2-4 minutes more on the other side, or longer for some Air Fryer models.
+Cook them until fries are cooked through and golden brown.
+(My Air Fryer will resume cooking for the programmed amount of time when you shut the door.
+For some models, you may need to set the timer and/or push start again.

-- Serve hot, with Sriracha Dipping Sauce if desired.
+- Serve hot, with Sriracha Aioli Dipping Sauceย if desired.
+(See that recipe in notes.)

 Notes